strongloop/strongloop.com2/_posts/2019-12-19-loopback-2019-review.md

 As 2019 draws to a close, we're following our annual tradition of looking at the hard work that the [LoopBack](http://loopback.io/) team has achieved in the past year.
 As you might expect, working on LoopBack 4 was the main focus, with some events, updates and "how to" content adding flavour to the mix.
 That focus has resulted in a lot of improvements and features for the framework, as well as quality interaction with the LoopBack community.

-Read on for a very thorough trip down 2019 memory lane!
+Grab yourself your seasonal beverage of choice, whether hot or cold, and read on for a down 2019 memory lane!

 <!--more-->

 ### TO UPDATE: GitHub Activity and Downloads

+2019 began with LoopBack having just moved past the [12,000 star count](https://github.com/strongloop/loopback) and wrapped up the year at more than 13k.
+[LoopBack 4](https://github.com/strongloop/loopback-next) began the year at more than 1260 and ended 2019 at more than 2400.
+A year later, the numbers are at ----- , an increase of !

 2019 began with LoopBack having just moved past the [12,000 star count](https://github.com/strongloop/loopback) and [LoopBack 4](https://github.com/strongloop/loopback-next) at more than 1260.
 A year later, the numbers are at ----- , an increase of !

 - Download numbers on npmjs.com https://npm-stat.com/charts.html?package=@loopback/core
+Total number of downloads between 2019-01-01 and 2019-12-10:
+@loopback/core	425,016

 With all of this activity, we weren't surprised to see LoopBack downloads continue to grow.